 What Medications Are Used to Treat Drug Addiction?

-The general perspective is that recovery is a process through which an individual learns to overcome the habitual urge to use mind-altering substances.
+Recovery is a process through which an individual learns to overcome the habitual urge to use mind-altering substances.
 While this perspective is mostly accurate, many people are surprised to learn that it’s not uncommon for the use of certain medications to be an important part of the recovery process.
-In fact, there are certain medications that actually facilitate an individual’s transition away from his or her chemical dependency to a state in which he or she is no longer physiologically dependent on alcohol or drugs.
+While there is no way to cure drug addiction, there are certain medications that actually facilitate an individual’s transition away from his or her chemical dependency to a state in which he or she is no longer physiologically dependent on alcohol or drugs.

 Medications used as part of drug rehab treatment include the following: